Under BCCP, Haivyan-grown plants consistently express induced novel, reproducible phenotype(s), developmental traits not observed in controls.

 Echo, a Blue Dream strain, case #02 not only created a whorled phyllotaxy, but she created and stabilized never before seen - FIVE LEAF radial burst or whorl.
 All potential flower sites.

 Echo, case #02 displaying morphogenetic enhancements, like fasciation and apical proliferation all contributing to the Haivyan Star.
-The below photo shows the main stem splitting to creating abundance on every level and throwing out another main cola site.
-Echo naturally split 3 times before cloning.
+The photos show the main stem splitting to create abundance on every level by naturally creating another main cola site.
+Echo split herself 3 times before cloning.

 Stabilized 3-leaf Whorled Phyllotaxy